Contact

 It might be tempting to not reveal all the details about your neighbours.
 Perhaps you have been involved in a dispute with your neighbours around boundaries, or you have made several complaints about the noise they make.
 This is the type of information which you must disclose on the TA6 form, even if you think it might discourage buyers from making a bid on your house.

-Keep in mind that if you have not been fully transparent or lied about your neighbours and certain information comes to light, the buyer may choose to seek legal regress.
+Keep in mind that if you have not been fully transparent or have lied about your neighbours and certain information comes to light down the line, the buyer may choose to seek legal regress.

 If you had disputes with neighbours which have since been resolved, this should also be disclosed.
 You can show potential buyers any written correspondence which demonstrates that these issues have been resolved.